MFTabriz/slabcc/manual.rst

 =======================
 Command-line parameters
 =======================
 You can run slabcc without any additional options.
-Or you can use the following options to modify its behavior:
+Alternatively, you can use the following options to modify its behavior:

 -h, --help					Display usage information (this list) -i, --input <input_file>			slabcc input file name
--o, --output <input_file>		slabcc output file name
--m, --manual					Show quick start guide
+-o, --output <input_file>			slabcc output file name -m, --manual					Show quick start guide
 -v, --version					Show version and compilation date -c, --copyright					Show copyright information and the attributions